 AR in Healthcare

-AR is expected to become an integral part of healthcare in the next five years.
+The technology is expected to become an integral part of healthcare in the next five years.
 From assisting pharmaceutical companies (in showing patients how drugs work inside their bodies) to surgeons (for medical purposes), it has many benefits.
+For example, a recent partnership between U.S.-based Magic Leap and Munich-based Brainlab offers innovations in surgical procedures and medical imaging through implementation of the technology.

 Popular Among Leaders

-Gauging the huge potential of AR, technology behemoths like Apple, Google (Google Glass), Microsoft (HoloLens), and Facebook are heavily investing in it.
-Apple’s acquisition of Metaio and PrimeSense reiterates CEO Tim Cook’s belief in AR.
-While Metaio sold software that combined camera images and computer-generated objects, PrimeSense was into 3-D sensing.
+Gauging the huge potential of the technology, industry behemoths like Apple, Google (Google Glass), Microsoft (HoloLens), and Facebook are heavily investing in it.
+Apple’s acquisition of Metaio in 2015 reiterates CEO Tim Cook’s belief in the technology.
+Metaio sold software that combined camera images and computer-generated objects.
+Other major industry participants include Total Immersion, Magic Leap, Sony, Blippar, Wikitude, PTC, Infinity Augmented Reality, and Daqri LLC.

 Get your queries resolved from an industry expert.
 Request for a free product review before report purchase.